Fire and rescue services

 Seek local advice on how to minimise risks.

-To drive in North Macedonia, you'll need both:
+To drive, you'll need both:

 Get your IDP before you leave Australia.